Heat-trace asymptotics for edge Laplacians with algebraic boundary conditions: Heat-trace asymptotic expansions

 \begin{prop} There exist constants $A_{ij}$ and $B_{\A \beta}$ such that for $|\zeta| \gg 0$

 \end{prop}

-We point out that no $(\log \zeta)$ factors arise if we have Friedrichs extension on the $\nu=0$ components of the Laplacian.
-This case exzibits only a classical expansion without the \emph{exotic} phenomena and we do not consider it here.
-We now want to derive an asymptotic expansion for ($\delta>0$ fixed)
+We point out that no $(\log \zeta)$ factors arise if $\Delta_\Gamma$ coincides with the Friedrichs extension of the Hodge Laplacian when restricted to the zero eigenspace of $A$.
+This case exhibits only a classical expansion without the \emph{exotic} phenomena and we do not consider it here.
+We now want to derive an asymptotic expansion for $\mathscr{L}^{-1} (\mathscr{T}_{\A,\beta}) (t)$ with